TarasMoskovych/ngx-webrtc/README.md

 ],
 ```

-For the real-life video call confirmation behavior with multiple clients where one declines the call and it immediately reflects on the second client, you need to implement your own custom solution.
+For real-life video call confirmation behavior with multiple clients, where one client declines the call, and the result immediately reflects on the other clients, you need to implement your own custom solution.
 This is an example of the implementation using [web-sockets](https://github.com/TarasMoskovych/angular-slack/pull/20/files).

 ### How to build lib for development